kmkr/splendid-nudibranch/content.md

 Location Dampier Strait, Raja Ampat, Indonesia
 Tags fish school 2019
-Latin Lutjanus kasmira and Lutjanus lutjanus Description
+Latin Lutjanus kasmira and Lutjanus lutjanus Description The goatfish (Mulloidichthys mimicus) is part of a weird relationship with the bluestripe snapper where it mimics its colors to look almost exactly the same.
+The reason for that is not entirely clear, but the goatfish is presumably a more preferred prey than the bluestrip snapper.
+So there may be some goatfish in the fish ball as well.

 2019-indo-DSC01908-Edit.jpg

 Title Juvenile Longhorn Cowfish
 Location Lembeh Strait, Indonesia
-Tags fish juvenile 2019 portrait
+Tags fish boxfish juvenile 2019 portrait
 Latin Lactoria cornuta
-Description
+Description This fish moves by oscillating its tail fin very rapidly, creating a hover-like appearance when swimming.

 2019-indo-DSC01953.jpg